noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 than me.

 [Who did you say is a midget with breasts as flat as her back?!
-I’m asking you who!!?!
+I’m asking you who?!
 Fine then, you freaking gorilla, I’m going to rip your mane off!]

 [Unnn?
 Ohhh!
 What, you want to fight?
 That’s great, isn’t this the greatest!!!]